This post may contain affiliate links. Please see my full disclosure for details.

 Make the Apple Layer

-Combine the chopped apples with the flour, brown sugar, cinnamon, melted butter, and lemon juice.
+- In a medium bowl, combine the chopped apples with the flour, brown sugar, cinnamon, melted butter, and lemon juice.
+Set aside.

 Make the Blondie Base

-- Whisk the brown sugar with melted butter, and then whisk in the egg and vanilla.
+- In a medium bowl, whisk together the brown sugar and melted butter, then whisk in the eggs and vanilla extract.

-- In a separate bowl, combine the flour, baking powder, and salt.
-Add in the brown sugar and butter mixture.
-Take care not to over-mix.
+- In a small bowl, mix the flour, baking powder, and salt, then stir into the brown sugar mixture until just combined.

 Assemble and Bake

-- Bake for 45 to 55 minutes, until the apples are soft and the topping is crisp.
+- Bake for 45 – 55 minutes, until the apples are tender and the topping is nicely browned.
+Let cool completely in the pan before slicing and serving.

 Gemma’s Pro Chef Tips